Federal Direct Loan Details

 Loan consolidation enables a borrower to take all of their existing student loans and consolidate them into one monthly payment.
 Loan consolidation is not for everyone, but can be very beneficial.
-Several companies offer loan consolidation.
-If you are considering consolidation, review the information at Direct Loan Consolidation.
 Please contact Direct Lending, or the company of your choice directly, for additional information and to answer any questions.

 Although it is not required, you are encouraged to exhaust all federal loan eligibility prior to applying for a private/alternative loan.
 The terms of a federal loan are generally more favorable than a private loan.
 In the event you do not qualify for financial aid, have reached the aggregate loan limit, or need aid in excess of what you have been awarded, you may apply for a private loan, often referred to as an alternative loan.
 With this type of loan, you are applying through a private lender, and the Financial Aid Office only certifies your enrollment and cost of education.
 A credit check is done by the lender to determine approval.
 The lender determines interest rate, processing fees, and repayment.